Tonnage 23,428 tons

 27th October 1963, after a Mediterranean cruise, Strathmore docked at

 Southampton for the last time.
 She was sold to John Latsis, the Greek shipping

 John S. Latsis ~ he passed away on 17 April 2003.

 It was the end of a fine and much loved British ocean liner.

 Note: I served in Strathmore, under the command of Captain Williamson, during Mediterranean Cruising in September and October 1963, as a deck officer cadet on launch-driving duties.
-After the ss Singapore, a cargo ship on the Far East run, it was utter bliss.
-Singapore's chief officer was an alcoholic and a predatory homosexual, who made the six cadets lives a misery.
-He died shortly after leaving the company, crashing his MG Magnette into a tree at high speed.
 Strathmore was my first passenger ship, and I was on board her when it was announced that she had been sold.
-I will never forget the announcement over the ship's tannoy, requesting that the person responsible for removing the ship's wheel, was kindly invited to return it, as it was urgently needed on the bridge!
+Later, back at Southampton for the very last time, I heard the announcement over the ship's Tannoy, requesting that the person responsible for removing the ship's wheel, was kindly invited to return it, as it was urgently needed on the bridge!
 Nick Messinger